joshmedeski/sesh/README.md

 startup_command = "nvim -c ':Telescope find_files'"
 ```

+If you want to disable the default start command on a specific session, you can set `disable_startup_command = true`.

 ### Session Configuration

 A startup command is a command that is run when a session is created.
 It is useful for setting up your environment for a given project.
 For example, you may want to run `npm run dev` to automatically start a dev server.